 Located in Nanny Cay marina a 15min ride from Road Town, Tortola or West End, Tortola.
 Ideal overnight stay if you're meeting your yacht in Nanny Cay marina.
-They have budget (but clean and spacious) rooms as well as nicer two bedroom rooms available.
-Try Peg Leg's restaurant which is right next door.
+They have budget (but clean and spacious) rooms as well as modern multi bedroom condos.
+There are a couple of restaurants available within the complex.

 While we make every effort to ensure that the information for ferries, airlines, hotels, and insurance partners is current, we cannot guarantee that the details listed are 100% up to date.
 Please contact us and we will happily verify any details for you.